hgryoo/cubrid-manual/en/api/python.rst

 CUBRID Python driver is written based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-..
-FIXME: If you want to download Python driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-python-driver .
+If you want to download Python driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-python-driver .

 Installing and Configuring Python
 =================================